"I am glad that taking part in a trial might help others on their own cancer journey.”

 - You have pleural mesothelioma affecting only one side of your chest and this has been confirmed by CT scan

 - You have one of the following types of mesothelioma - epithelioid, sarcomatoid or biphasic mesothelioma

-- Your surgeon has recommended surgery and you are fit and well enough to have an operation
+- Your surgeon has said that you are fit and well enough to have surgery

 - You are well enough to carry out all your normal activities, apart from heavy physical work (performance status of 0 or 1)